 Journey Home is an arts residency program designed to enable incarcerated women to discover a personal sense of constructive identity through performance, visual arts, creative writing and storytelling.
-Journey Home allows the women to develop tools and self-esteem that will help them make positive choices and encourage them to break the negative patterns that lead to incarceration.
-The program culminates in a performance where the women perform their own choreography, display their visual arts and creative writing projects and tell their stories to community members and prison administration.
+Journey Home allows participants to develop tools and self-esteem that will help them make positive choices and encourage them to break the negative patterns that lead to incarceration.
+The program culminates in a performance in which the women perform their own choreography, display their visual arts and creative writing projects and tell their stories to community members and prison administration.
 Journey Home is conducted by local theater/storytelling artist Fatimah Halim of Life Paradigms and administered in collaboration with ASU Gammage.

 International Rescue Committee (IRC)

 Arizona is now home for thousands of refugees from around the world who have been uprooted from their homes and forced to ﬂee from war or disaster.
 The International Rescue Committee helps these families rebuild their lives and resettle in their new communities, striving to become self-sufﬁcient.
 ASU Gammage partners with the IRC to involve refugee youth in the arts, providing opportunities to explore theater, dance and music. rescue.org